dylanzenner/style_thief/README.md

 ### Step 1:
-- clone the repo to your local repo
+- clone the repo to your local machine

 ### Step 2:
 - open up the file in your editor of choice.